keleshev/keleshev.com/cortege-a-row-polymorphic-tuple.md

 ```

 Since OCaml version 4.03 we can re-define `[]` and `(::)` constructors
 to overload the list notation.
-We use this inside of the Cortege module
+We use this inside the cortege module
 to conveniently construct our row-polymorphic tuples:

 ```ocaml